Savanta ComRes Political Tracker

 Leaders and their parties

-Around two in five said “I like the leader but dislike their party” for both PM Boris Johnson (16%), with just around a quarter saying the same for LOTO Sir Kier Starmer (23%).
+Around a third say they “dislike both the leader and their party” for Boris Johnson and the Conservatives (30%), with a quarter saying the same for Sir Keir Starmer (24%).

 Party image, in particular, is something that the Sir Keir Starmer has been actively seeking to address.

-A quarter of the public say that they can trust the Conservatives with the economy (26%), compared with around two in six who say the same of Labour (15%).
+Two in five of the public say that they can trust the Conservatives with the economy (21%), up 1pt from October.